tuxor1337/firedict/README.md

 Run `make testbuild` in order to get a version of this app that doesn't require privileges and permissions.
-You can run the app `testbuild/index.html` in any browser (mobile or non-mobile, offline or online) and test all the ui stuff like i10n.js, AngularJS, jQuery and stylesheets.
+You can run the app `testbuild/index.html` in any browser (mobile or non-mobile, offline or online) and test all the ui stuff like i10n.js, AngularJS and stylesheets.
 (The test worker uses dummy dictionaries and dummy lookups etc.)

 licensing and third-party code